rickballard/CoCivium/docs/drafts/README.next.md

 **2 minutes — Say hi**
-Open **Issues → New** → title: “Hello CoCivium”.
+Open **Issues → New** → title: “Hello CoCivium™”.
 One line about what you care about—locally or online.
 *Or ask your AI to open it for you using our template.*

 **10 minutes — Share an idea**